To Be advised

 - Get the study guide.

-- Get the Australian Boating Manual by Dick Gandy (pictured) we sell it
+- Get the Australian Boating Manual by Dick Gandy (pictured)

 - Attend a full time face to face block course